-Dan Lacovara, M.A. is a staff clinical associate at CHS working with sex addiction and love addiction.
-Dan’s primary focus is on providing individual treatment to men with sex compulsivity and addiction issues and to women struggling with love addiction.
-Before joining CHS, Dan worked at the Los Angeles Gay and Lesbian Center, where he worked with clients with substance abuse and mental health problems such as anxiety, depression and grief and loss.
+Daniel Lacovara, M.A. is a staff clinical associate at CHS working with sex addiction and love addiction.
+Daniel’s primary focus is on providing individual treatment to men with sex compulsivity and addiction issues and to women struggling with love addiction.
+Before joining CHS, Daniel trained at the Los Angeles Gay and Lesbian Center, where he worked with clients with substance abuse and mental health problems such as anxiety, depression and grief and loss.
 In addition, he designed the curriculum for and co-facilitated the Center’s first Sexual Compulsives Group for men.

 He has participated in Group Psychotherapy Association of Los Angeles (GPALA) trainings on psychodynamic and relational work in group therapy and with the California Association of Mental Health (CAMFT) on depression and its impact on intimate relationships.
 He has also received training in attachment theory and Bowenian approaches to individual and couples treatment at the Bowen Institute in San Diego.

-Dan was recently elected a board member of GPALA and serves as chair of the association’s public relations committee.
+Daniel is a member of and actively involved in the Group Psychotherapy Association of Los Angeles.
 He graduated with a masters of arts in clinical psychology from Antioch University, and received his undergraduate degree in English Literature from Georgetown University.
-MFT Intern # 68147
+MFT Intern # 68147, Supervised by Alexandra Katehakis, MFT MFC #36902